tylernathanreed/jira-client-php/docs/schema/jql-query-with-unknown-users.md

-# J Q L Query With Unknown Users
+# JQL Query With Unknown Users

 JQL queries that contained users that could not be found